luisescobedo/desk-quiz/README.md

 I created the project on a MEAN stack with the Yeoman angular-full-stack package.
 I found it let me concentrate a little more on the front-end without having to worry about wiring a lot of the back-end plumbing.
 I thought about running it on Parse, or a Sinatra/ruby back-end, but given the time constraints this seemed easiest.

-### DB and LocalStorage

-I used MongoDB to store questions and users, but decided to use $localStorage (via [ngStorage](https://github.com/gsklee/ngStorage)) to keep track of a user's answers to questions.
-Really I just did this to show that I could use $localStorage more than anything as it would have been easier (but more back-end code) to store those in DB.
-Most likely not a design choice I would make in Production :)

 ### Options, Components, and Styling
+* I used plain JS and JQLite with some ES6 instead of CoffeeScript (scripts are run through [Babel](https://babeljs.io/))
+* I also used HTML rather than HAML.
+I actually like writing vanilla HTML rather than HAML, but not a huge difference.
 * For routing, I used the ever popular angular-ui [ui-router](https://github.com/angular-ui/ui-router)
-* There is a fair amount of ES6 I sprinkled in so everything is run through [Babel](https://babeljs.io/)
 * Stylesheets: Sass (with some mixin overrides)
 * For all things pretty I used:
   * Bootstrap with Sass port (Though I do prefer Angular Material... but that discussion is for another day)
   * ngAnimate for animations
   * [Awesome Bootstrap Checkbox](https://github.com/flatlogic/awesome-bootstrap-checkbox)

+### DB and LocalStorage

+I used MongoDB to store questions and users, but decided to use $localStorage (via [ngStorage](https://github.com/gsklee/ngStorage)) to keep track of a user's answers to questions.
+Really I just did this to show that I could use $localStorage more than anything as it would have been easier (but more back-end code) to store those in DB.
+Most likely not a design choice I would make in Production :)

 ### Testing (or lack thereof...)